code-shmode/code-shmode-javascript/react/next/intro.md

 Inside this the `getStaticProps` function we are using `axios` to make the API call.
 The return value from the API can be found on the `response.data` property.
 Logging this value will display the results in your editor's terminal, not the browser.
 This is because this call is happening on the server.

-We return an object from the function with a property of `props` that will become the `props` that get passed into our `Index` component.
+We return an object from the function with a property of `props` that will become the `props` object that gets passed into our `Index` component.

-Change the Index component to accept `props` as an argument and this time when we `console.log` the data it will be displayed in the browser console, i.e. on the client side.
+Change the Index component to accept `props` as an argument and this time when we `console.log` the data will be displayed in the browser console, i.e. on the client side.

 This is how `pages/index.js` will look now with the `about` link removed and a `map` over the `posts` prop to display each title: